tobidosumu/status_codes_and_postman_assignment/README.md

-**2. Create 20 endpoints using different status codes then add them to postman**
+__2. Create 20 endpoints using different status codes then add them to postman
       Please visit this link 👉 [link to 30 status code endpoints](./index.js) for the answers.

-**3. Write 5 differences between server error and client error (create an endpoint for this assignment and write
+**3. Write 5 differences between server-side error and client-side error (create an endpoint for this assignment and write
       the answer inside your code.
 Call the endpoint assignment-three)**

       Client-Side Status Codes